Basilica of St. Francis of Assisi

 That became a problem for one of the city’s early women.

-She owned one of the first hotels, and was the wealthiest woman in town at the time.
+She owned one of the first hotels, and was the wealthiest woman in town at

 The problem for church authorities is that she also owned and ran a number of saloons and brothels!

 In the end, she and the bishops found a way to reconcile.